-These days, what you put in your coffee – whether that’s milk from an animal or plant – somehow defines you as an individual.
+These days, what you put in your coffee – whether that’s milk from an animal or plant-based milk alternatives – somehow defines you as an individual.
 Your decision on this polarizing subject is almost as telling as your political leaning or religious beliefs.
 Let’s find out why.

 Brands use Relative Insight competitor analysis to understand industry landscape.
-By uncovering the voice of customer for your brand in addition to your competitors, you can discover your unique strengths and weaknesses.
+By uncovering the customer insights for your brand in addition to your competitors, you can discover your unique strengths and weaknesses.

 Relative Insight’s technology compares two or more brands or topics to uncover the differences in how people speak – the topics, words, phrases, grammar and emotion they use.
 We pulled Amazon reviews for various milk alternatives and compared them against one another to understand why people make their decisions.

 Almond milk drinkers valued low calorie options, and they were more likely to mention the product’s caloric value, using the phrases 30 calories and 25 calories often.
 As the lowest calorie milk option, reviewers set aside taste or health preferences for fewer calories.